 Publications and research outputs

-Kent, A.J. and Specht, D. (Eds) (forthcoming) The Routledge Handbook of Geospatial Technologies and Society Abingdon: Routledge.
+Kent, A.J. and Specht, D. (Eds) (in press, 2022) The Routledge Handbook of Geospatial Technologies and Society Abingdon: Routledge.